jaredraycoleman/Southaven/Session Recaps/Session 6 - The Road to Duskwatch.md

 The goblin leader revealed some troubling news:

-Blacksoul Silas, a powerful necromancer, was recruiting goblin tribes to form an army.
+[[Blacksoul Silas]], a powerful necromancer, was recruiting goblin tribes to form an army.

 The leader didn't know why, only that many goblin clans were answering the call.

-He also revealed that they had captured a young half-elf boy sobbing in the woods and sent a party to deliver him to Duskwatch.
+He also revealed that they had captured a young half-elf boy sobbing in the woods and sent a party to deliver him to [[Duskwatch Keep|Duskwatch]].

 The party was preparing to leave without conflict, but as Momeline was being escorted back, one goblin recognized her—calling her one of the “Heroes of Southaven.”
 In an instant, the village turned on them.